quantform/docs/source/includes/_reference.md

 <code>instrument(selector: InstrumentSelector): Observable&lt;Instrument&gt;</code>

-A method that pipes a [instrument](#instrument) updates specified by selector.
+A method that pipes a [Instrument](#instrument) updates specified by selector.
 This method get updated when commission property was patched.

 > Track the rate of market maker fee for BTC-USDT on Binance: